deanputney/slime-girls-visualization/README.md

 This repo contains an HTML application for creating visuals at live performances.
 This is my first attempt at creating visuals for a band.
 The code here is as it was used for Slime Girls's performance at DNA Lounge in San Francisco on August 26th, 2012.

-This is mostly cobbled together from some HTML Canvas experiments I was working on and an HTML clone of Doodle Jump.
-The final version was made in about a day and a half. *This is tested only in Chrome due to time restrictions.*

 Slime Girls describes themselves as:

 > The soundtrack to every time you've dreamed about the far reaches of space, the waves washing over a neon beach or giant mechs battling for your planet.
 Alternatively: just some sorta chiptune anime punk bullshit.